SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Go

+- [psviderski/uncloud](https://github.com/psviderski/uncloud) - A lightweight tool for deploying and managing containerised applications across a network of Docker hosts.
+Bridging the gap between Docker and Kubernetes ✨
 - [slimtoolkit/slim](https://github.com/slimtoolkit/slim) - Slim(toolkit): Don't change anything in your container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
 - [ipshipyard/p2p-forge](https://github.com/ipshipyard/p2p-forge) - An Authoritative DNS server for distributing DNS subdomains to libp2p peers
 - [zasper-io/zasper](https://github.com/zasper-io/zasper) - 4X Better IDE than Jupyterlab